The Catalan Coast

 This morning, travel by coach to the magnificent city of Barcelona.
-The Catalonian capital is filled with unique and intriguing architecture and is a stylish city bursting with life and culture.
+The Catalan capital is filled with unique and intriguing architecture, and is a stylish city bursting with life and culture.
 A guided tour shows you the main sights, including the unfinished Sagrada Familia.
 This stunning Antonio Gaudí masterpiece has a predicted completion date of 2026 (the centenary of Gaudí's death) but has already earned UNESCO World Heritage status.
-Its soaring, mosaic-tiled towers bring a modern feel to a traditionally Christian iconography, yet maintain significant religious symbolism; inside, the light from its stained-glass windows flood the stonework with bright colours, representing, in Gaudí's eyes, the beauty of life and faith.
+Its soaring, mosaic-tiled towers bring a modern feel to a traditionally Christian iconography, yet maintains significant religious symbolism; inside, the light from its stained-glass windows flood the stonework with bright colours, representing, in Gaudí's eyes, the beauty of life and faith.

-You then have time to continue exploring, perhaps by visiting the remarkable Picasso Museum in the 'Barri Gotic' - the Gothic Quarter - or take a stroll along Las Ramblas, the beating heart of the city, filled with street performers and lined with pavement cafés, bars and stalls selling all manner of curiosities.
+Afterwards, you are free to explore.
+Perhaps visit the remarkable Picasso Museum in the 'Barri Gotic' - the Gothic Quarter - or take a stroll along Las Ramblas, the beating heart of the city filled with street performers and lined with pavement cafés, bars, and stalls selling all manner of curiosities.

-If you wish, visit the ancient, medieval city of Girona.
-One of the region's true hidden gems, this compact city is filled with fascinating buildings and architecture, particularly in the Old Town, where a thousand years of history are packed into just a few streets.
-Boasting Catalonia's largest and best-preserved 'Call', or medieval Jewish quarter, modern day Girona offers museums, stunning Romanesque and Gothic architecture, and a wealth of delicious restaurants from which to choose from.
+If you wish, take the bus and visit the medieval city of Girona.
+This compact city is filled with fascinating buildings and architecture, particularly in the Old Town where a thousand years of history are packed into just a few streets.
+Modern day Girona offers museums, stunning Romanesque and Gothic architecture, and a wealth of delicious restaurants.

-This morning, travel by coach to Figueres, the birthplace of Salvador Dalí, to visit the fascinating Salvador Dalí Foundation, a large museum designed by the artist himself.
+This morning, travel by coach to Figueres, the birthplace of Salvador Dalí.
+Visit the fascinating Salvador Dalí Foundation, a large museum designed by the artist himself.
 You then have time to continue exploring Figueres at leisure, perhaps discovering the pentagonal Sant Ferran Castle and the Gothic Church of St Peter.
 You could also visit Salvador Dalí's birth house on Monturiol Street, and see where the famous artist grew up.
 Figueres has its own Las Ramblas, filled with local shops and restaurants.